How Do Tariffs Impact the Stock Market?

 (Image credit: Chip Somodevilla via Getty Images)

 Free trade allows for specialization and creates a more efficient economy with lower prices and greater consumer choice.
-This has been a core belief of virtually all economists since Adam Smith first penned The Wealth of Nations.
-Tariffs disrupt free trade in goods and can lead to higher prices and lower consumer choice.
+This has been a core belief of virtually all economists since Adam Smith first wrote The Wealth of Nations.
+Tariffs disrupt free trade in goods and can lead to higher prices and fewer consumer choices.

-Conceptually, it's easy to grasp that we are all a little poorer if we have to pay an extra $10 for a toaster.
-But how exactly does that flow through to gross domestic product (GDP) or to the aggregate profits of the S&P 500?
+Conceptually, it's easy to grasp that we're all a little poorer if we have to pay an extra $10 for a toaster.
+But how does that flow through to gross domestic product (GDP) or to the aggregate profits of the S&P 500?
 Some companies gain, others lose, but the net results aren’t generally going to move the market as a whole.

-Another factor to consider is that the United States is primarily a services and information economy with world-leading tech, financial and health care firms.
-This means they stand to absorb the costs of tariffs but with no benefits to compensate, as tariffs are levied on goods, not services.
+Another factor: The United States is primarily a services and information economy with world-leading tech, financial and health care firms.
+This means they stand to absorb the costs of tariffs but see no benefits to compensate, as tariffs are levied on goods, not services.

-Tariffs will potentially increase a service company's expenses, meaning they will pay more for imported electronics and equipment, but they won't get any pricing advantage over foreign rivals.
+Tariffs will potentially increase a service company's expenses, meaning they'll pay more for imported electronics and equipment, but won't get any pricing advantage over foreign rivals.

 Under normal conditions, tariffs might be a mild negative for the market but not enough on their own to move the needle much.